 Execution-only orders for buy limit orders are executed at the price quoted or less.
 You may wish to buy PayPal stock at a price of USD $267.
 You can submit a limit order for this amount.
 It will only be executed if PayPal shares fall to USD $ 267 or less.

 This type of order allows you to sell your shares at a certain price or higher.
 Let's suppose you want to sell PayPal shares at USD $270 per share.
 Your stop limit order is executed when the shares reach this price.

 You decide the price at which it is worth selling your shares.
 Let's take, for instance, USD $265 as your price at which to sell PayPal shares.
-Your stop loss order will be executed if the price falls to that level and your shares will be sold at the next available market price..
+Your stop-loss order will be executed if the price falls to that level and your shares will be sold at the next available market price..

 Step 6: Place your order

-After you've chosen a broker and funded your account according to the amount you want to invest, and determined how you will invest your PayPal shares based upon the order type, you can place your order.
+After you've chosen a broker and funded your account according to the amount you want to invest, and determined how you will invest your PayPal shares based on the order type, you can place your order.
 This is usually done with a click of a button.

 Once you have bought a share, you need to keep an eye on your investment and its performance.